digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # Question

-Can you think of an example from your life or work where you use a sequence of numbers to encode something?
+Can you think of an example from your life or work where you use a sequence of numbers to mean something else?

-Example: A US zip code encodes geographic areas using 5 numbers.
+Examples: A US zip code encodes geographic areas using 5 numbers; A barcode encodes the price of a product

 <!-- presenter notes